Tips to Switch Your Restaurant to Carry-Out

 - Working with a third-party delivery service has raised some restaurant sales by 10% - 20%.

 - 20% of consumers say they spend more on off-premise orders than a dine-in experience.

 - 31% of consumers say they use third-party delivery services at least twice a week.

 - 59% of restaurant orders from millennials are takeout or delivery.

 - Digital ordering and delivery have grown 300% faster than dine-in traffic since 2014.

 Remember, your customers know that your business may be struggling, and they want to support you!
 Make it easy for them to find out how to order carry-out or delivery and stay in touch with them to let them know other ways they can help.

 Want the Best Carry-Out Merchant Services?

-From comprehensive restaurant POS solutions to mobile payment processing, EMS has the tools and services your restaurant needs.
+From comprehensive point of sale solutions, to mobile payment processing and online ordering solutions, EMS has the tools and services your restaurant needs.

 Check out EMS' Restaurant Merchant Services today.